Alma-Libre/articulus/README.md

 Write and read articles.

 ## To Build

->Firstly install dependencies using
+> Firstly install dependencies using \
-> "npm install" and
+> "npm install" and \
 > "npm run client-install" ,
 >
->use "npm run dev" to start both react and node dev servers together ,
+> use "npm run dev" to start both react and node dev servers together ,
->react server is on port 5000 while node server is on port 3000 (localhost)
+> react server is on port 5000 while node server is on port 3000 (localhost)

 ## Keys

-Add keys in "./config/keys.js" and export them
+Add keys in "./config/credentials.js" and export them

+> module.exports = { \
-> mongoURI: `"mongodb://<dbuser>:<dbpassword>@ds127646.mlab.com:27646/articulus"`,
+> mongoURI: "mongodb://aarsh:aar\$h00@ds127646.mlab.com:27646/articulus", \
->
-> secretOrkey: "secretkey"
+> secretOrKey: "secretkey" \
+> };